isxaker/net_publish/README.md

 Time Elapsed 00:00:00.52
 ```

-Perfect now it works!
+Perfect, now it works!
-As you can see, the CoreCompile target was not called; the compilation was skipped.
-We’ve just published the app without restoring or building for Windows.
-(Or to put it differently, we restored NuGet packages and then built the app only once during the build itself, not during the publish process.)
+As you can see, the ``CoreCompile`` target was not called; the compilation was skipped.
+We’ve just published the app without restoring Nuget packages and without building during publish.
+(Or to put it differently, we restored NuGet packages and then built the app only once during the build itself, not during the publish process)

-Let's run publish for linux.
+Let's run publish for Linux.
 ```sh
 msbuild .\GenerateSelfSignedCertificate\GenerateSelfSignedCertificate.csproj /t:publish /p:RestorePackages=false /p:NoBuild=true /p:PublishProfile=.\GenerateSelfSignedCertificate\Properties\PublishProfiles\FolderProfile_linux.pubxml /p:OutDir=.\x64\Debug\net8.0 /p:AppendRuntimeIdentifierToOutputPath=false -v:n